 We pushed on.
-Sometimes it better not to stick around a place that is not welcoming.
+Sometimes it is better not to stick around a place that is not welcoming.
 As we proceeded up the island we spotted a campground on the beach.
-This was a welcome site.
+This was a welcome sight.
 Campers and people having fun.
 The day was early we did not stop.
 We went around the next corner only to find a float home with

 The next day we realized we needed water and the staple of camping (potato chips) so we packed up and headed to Chemainus on Vancouver Island.
 I had read about their new dock and wanted to try it out.
-Note to reader; the article I read was from the Mayor and the regulatory hassle of putting in the dock and having to deal with 27 different bureaucratic agencies.
-At first we could not find because of the ferry Kuper and a full size freighter almost blocked it in.
-It is to bad I did not have a photo the dock was really shoehorned between the two large ships.
+Note to the reader; the article I read was from the Mayor and the regulatory hassle of putting in the dock and having to deal with 27 different bureaucratic agencies.
+At first, we could not find it because of the ferry Kuper and a full-size freighter almost blocked it in.
+It is too bad I did not have a photo the dock was really shoehorned between the two large ships.
 The unique 49th Parallel grocery store is right there at the top of the ramp.
 It’s a very odd store with everything from used furniture to a small deli.
 We found the water, chips and a few other treats and headed back out on the water.
 No man can survive by just eating chips we needed real food so we made our way to the Genoa Bay cafe in Genoa Bay which is a tiny little protected harbour off Cowichan Bay.
-I had read the cafe’s great reviews and always wanted to try it out and needless to say it was fantastic.
+I had read the cafe’s great reviews and always wanted to try it out and needless to say, it was fantastic.
 Keith had to roll me onto the boat after that scrumptious meal a little nappy cabin would have come in handy at that point in time.
 Now we were stuffed and tired and looking for a port to call home for the night.
-Sidney spit was not that far away and if not to busy a perfect spot to camp.
-We managed to squeeze in to a spot on the dock.
+Sidney spit was not that far away and if not too busy a perfect spot to camp.
+We managed to squeeze into a spot on the dock.
 We really did feel a little out of place.
 Most of the boats had their second wives on deck.
-Leaving the second wives club at the dock we headed out on the 1.2 km trails to the campground with all our gear in a cart provided by parks board.
+Leaving the second wives club at the dock we headed out on the 1.2 km trails to the campground with all our gear in a cart provided by the parks board.
 I had thought the park might be full.
 It was almost empty with only two other campers.
-We paid for our moorage and camp site (approx $20) via envelope and a steel lock box vault provided.
+We paid for our moorage and campsite (approx $20) via envelope and a steel lock box vault was provided.

-The camp site was the site of an old brick yard dating back 100 years.
+The campsite was the site of an old brickyard dating back 100 years.
 Our particular site was at the kiln.

 Once we rounded the corner of Saturna the wind hit us will full force.
-It was a long haul up to Cabbage Island camp ground only to find it was full and besides not a good spot for a RIB on a bungee hook.
+It was a long haul up to Cabbage Island campground only to find it was full and besides not a good spot for a RIB on a bungee hook.

 Pub food is always good for the soul especially when one is not a good cook and the thought of eating our rations was not that appealing.

 The odd thing while out on the trip was my good friend Danial at Harbour End Marina on Salt Spring emailed me to say that he finally has insurance on his rental RIB that he has ready to rent.
 I had told him I would be his best customer and rent it from him but did end up buying our boat.
-So if you want boat around the Gulf Island and make a similar trip Daniel is your man.
+So if you want to boat around the Gulf Islands and make a similar trip Daniel is your man.

-Stove, coffee pot, sleeping bags, tent, camera (extra foam to sleep on, we skimped on this and it was not good) and what ever else you manage to bring along including your life jackets (and please do wear them).
+Stove, coffee pot, sleeping bags, tent, camera (extra foam to sleep on, we skimped on this and it was not good), and whatever else you manage to bring along including your life jackets (and please do wear them).
 Do not forget your life jacket at home.
-Another thing you will need is a 5 pound anchor with 30 feet of bungee anchor line and 200 ft of line to tie to shore.
+Another thing you will need is a 5-pound anchor with 30 feet of bungee anchor line and 200 ft of line to tie to shore.
 It’s amazing how well the RIB sits on a small anchor.

 One last note.
 When we pulled out of the dock on Pender on our way home we idled past about 30 – 40 bigger boats and I was so proud of our little RIB and our camping gear.
 We were free to pull into any beach at any time and it felt great.
-Thanks dad (Keith Simmons) only wish you were still with us and able to make the trip.
+Thanks, dad (Keith Simmons) only wish you were still with us and able to make the trip.